-The Legal Director shall oversee the Judiciary Panel in its duties addressing formal complaints appropriately lodged.
-In instances where the Legal Director is involved with the complaint, is unavailable to carry out this function, or a reasonable conflict of interest would exist should the Director carry out this function, oversight of the panel shall default to the Women’s Caucus chair.
+The Legal Director shall oversee the Judicial Council in its duties addressing formal complaints appropriately lodged.
+In instances where the Legal Director is involved with the complaint, is unavailable to carry out this function, or a reasonable conflict of interest would exist should the Director carry out this function, oversight of the Council shall default to the Women’s Caucus chair.

-The Judiciary Panel shall consist of one (1) member appointed by each Regional Vice-President.
-Each Regional Vice-President is responsible for appointing a member to the Judiciary Panel within the first thirty (30) days after taking office, unless the appointment is already filled upon the Regional Vice-President taking office.
-The term of Judiciary Panel representatives shall last from their appointment until the following NYSYD Convention.
+The Judicial Council shall consist of one (1) member appointed by each Regional Vice-President.
+Each Regional Vice-President is responsible for appointing a member to the Judicial Council within the first thirty (30) days after taking office, unless the appointment is already filled upon the Regional Vice-President taking office.
+The term of Judicial Council representatives shall last from their appointment until the following NYSYD Convention.
 Should the Regional Vice-President fail to appoint a member from their respective region within thirty (30) days or, in the case of a vacancy of the Regional Vice-President, the appointment shall be done by the Executive Vice President.
 Where the regional representative is involved with the complaint, is unavailable to carry out their function, or a reasonable conflict of interest would exist should the representative carry out their function, the respective Regional Vice-President shall serve in their place.

-Upon receipt of a formal complaint, the Judiciary Panel shall convene in person and/or electronically within fifteen (15) business days to begin deliberations.
-The Panel may meet quarterly in the absence of a complaint to review procedures and suggest changes to the bylaws governing NYSYD dispute resolution.
-The Legal Director, or Women’s Caucus chair where applicable, shall vote only when necessary to break a tie of the Judiciary Panel.
+Upon receipt of a formal complaint, the Judicial Council shall convene in person and/or electronically within fifteen (15) business days to begin deliberations.
+The Council may meet quarterly in the absence of a complaint to review procedures and suggest changes to the bylaws governing NYSYD dispute resolution.
+The Legal Director, or Women’s Caucus Chair where applicable, shall vote only when necessary to break a tie of the Judicial Council.

-Should the complaint at issue be found to have merit the Judiciary Panel may recommend punishments to the Executive Committee including, but not limited to: written warning, formal censure, removal from the office where applicable, or removal from membership with forfeiture of membership dues.
+Should the complaint at issue be found to have merit the Judicial Council may recommend punishments to the Executive Committee including, but not limited to: written warning, formal censure, removal from the office where applicable, or removal from membership with forfeiture of membership dues.

 Section 7.4.
 New York Democratic Lawyers Council.